nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

   ```

 This shows that the implementation class needs to be defined only once in the default configuration, and other configurations can override some parameters if needed.
-As a further example, when the redis template is enabled and you exlicitly set nuxeo.transientstore.provider=redis (which is not the default), then the following is added automatically and is enough to switch all transient stores to the new class (unless a specific non-default transient store has defined its own class):
+As a further example, when the redis template is enabled and you exlicitely set nuxeo.transientstore.provider=redis (which is not the default), then the following is added automatically and is enough to switch all transient stores to the new class (unless a specific non-default transient store has defined its own class):

 ```
   <extension target="org.nuxeo.ecm.core.transientstore.TransientStorageComponent" point="store">